Senate Approves Overturning FCC's Net Neutrality Repeal

 Critics of the FCC rollback say they're worried about consumers being forced to pay more for less consistent or slower service.
 FCC Chairman Ajit Pai, part of the Republican majority, has said the Obama rule was "heavy-handed" and isn't needed.

-Markey described a coalition of Internet voters that bridge the usual philosophical party lines when it comes to government regulation.
-"The grandparents, the gamers, the gearheads, the geeks, the gif-makers, the Generations X, Y, and Z. This movement to save net neutrality is made up of every walk of American life," he said.
+Markey described a coalition of Internet voters who bridge the usual philosophical party lines when it comes to government regulation.
+"The grandparents, the gamers, the gearheads, the geeks, the GIF-makers, the Generations X, Y, and Z. This movement to save net neutrality is made up of every walk of American life," he said.

 Republicans overwhelmingly support ending net neutrality because they want to shift regulatory power away from the federal government and toward the private market.
 Republicans also argue that Democrats are playing on unfounded fears that Internet service providers will jack up costs and anger their consumer base.
 "If the Democrats want to run on regulating the Internet, I think that's a losing strategy," said Sen. Cory Gardner, R-Colo., who runs the Senate GOP's 2018 campaign operation and voted against the resolution.